opendilab/DI-engine-docs/source/hands_on/qrdqn.rst

 .. note::

-   The differences of QRDQN between DQN:
+   Compared with DQN, QRDQN has these differences:

      1. Neural network architecture, the output layer of QRDQN is of size M x N, where M is the size of discrete action space and N is a hyper-parameter giving the number of quantile targets.
      2. Replace DQN loss with the quantile huber loss.